microdotcompany/playstack/README.md

 - **iOS Safari**:

+  - YouTube: Native fullscreen support (video automatically enters fullscreen when playback starts)
-  - YouTube, Vimeo, direct video, HLS, DASH, Mux: Native fullscreen support (video automatically enters fullscreen on play)
+  - Vimeo, direct video, HLS, DASH, Mux: Native fullscreen support on iOS
   - Bunny Stream and Google Drive: Full native iOS fullscreen support
   - **Note**: The volume bar will not be displayed on iOS devices for custom controls, as programmatic volume control is not supported by iOS browsers.